 - “Karty’s piano playing was particularly spectacular…” Anne Herman, Alaska Daily News, review of a concert by Orquesta La Moderna Tradición.

 Click here to request a resumé.

 My current focus is my first recording as leader and composer and my first outside the worlds of Latin and Brazilian music.
-My wide-ranging contemporary jazz compositions will be featured on an upcoming CD featuring half of the seminal jazz group Oregon – multi-reed player Paul McCandless and drummer Mark Walker – and long-time Pat Metheny Group bassist Steve Rodby, who is also one of the most in-demand producers in jazz.
+My wide-ranging contemporary jazz compositions will be featured on an upcoming CD featuring drummer Mark Walker of the seminal jazz group Oregon and long-time Pat Metheny Group bassist Steve Rodby.

 I also work with Latin jazz pioneer Pete Escovedo.
 Pete is a Grammy-nominated percussionist and bandleader, Concord Jazz recording artist, and legend of West Coast Latin Jazz (as well as father of celebrated percussionist and former Prince band member Sheila E).